-Regarding the blacklists - blacklisting may not be connected with your email address in any way!
+If you can see on the test results different IP addresses - blacklisting may not be connected with your email address in any way!
 You’re using public IPs and in this situation, a particular user doesn’t have that much impact on blacklisted IPs.
-From our experience getting off these blacklists won’t brings expected results
+From our experience getting off these blacklists won’t bring the expected results.

-We’ve checked that your email provider uses public IPs to send messages.
-It means that you’re sending messages from a variety of different IPs.
+You’re sending messages from a variety of different IPs.
 These IPs are shared between multiple users of your email provider.
-One of these other users might be a spammer and this user’s activity will affect the IP reputation (what results in blacklisting this IP).
+One of these other users might be a spammer and this user’s activity will affect the IP reputation (which results in blacklisting this IP).
 You are sending messages from many different IPs and you don’t need to worry about some of them being blacklisted (many others aren’t :))

 Getting off from these blacklists won’t bring any result as this IP might be blacklisted again in 2 days (by another user).

-These IPs from the test has gotten blacklisted for thousands users, so removing it on your end might not bring expected results.
+These IPs from the test have gotten blacklisted for thousands of users, so removing them on your end might not bring expected results.
 It depends more on your email provider side as they will probably remove this IP when they notice that it’s blacklisted.

 Google's IP addresses don't have a bad reputation despite their listings in blacklists and sender score.